Just Cause 2: Sales

 It was the best-selling retail game in the UK when it was released, outselling Pokémon HeartGold and SoulSilver (released the same week).
 Although the initial sales projection was 2.2 million, sales exceeded expectations.
 In February 2014, describing its sales as "slow", studio founder Christofer Sundberg said that Just Cause 2 had sold more than six million copies.

 Legacy

 Purchasers of Just Cause 2 and another Square Enix game, Sleeping Dogs, received an exclusive Rico Rodriguez outfit and the ability to perform "stunt-style takeovers" while hijacking vehicles as Officer Shen.
 After the game's release, the Swedish team developed Mad Max.
 A studio based in New York City was established to develop a new game, set in the Just Cause universe.
-Just Cause 3 was Game Informer's November 2014 cover game, and it was released on 1 December 2015 for Microsoft Windows, PlayStation 4 and Xbox One.
+Just Cause 3 was Game Informer's November 2014 cover game, and it was released on 1 December 2015 for Windows, PlayStation 4 and Xbox One.
 Purchasers of Just Cause 3 for the Xbox One would also receive Just Cause 2 via backward compatibility.